redhat-developer/alizer/go/docs/testing_detection.md

 ```

 *Note:* the `commit-id` value must contains the full commit id.
 By using the short/truncated one may lead to execution errors.
+*Note:* the `name` detected during the testing could have an unexpected value.
+For languages like golang or python that do not have any project name listed in
+their configuration files, the project name is equal to the root directory name.
+In these cases you can skip the name check by using `ignore` as the component name.

 Below a real example